WiredPea/wiredpea/sites/all/modules/freelinking/modules/freelinking_prepopulate/README.txt

 * Maintainers

-## INTRODUCTION
+INTRODUCTION

-This module create links to a node/add page.
+This module create a prepopulated link to a create node.
 It is used primarily as a failover for the *Nodetitle* plugin.
-When this module is enabled, the failure option "Add a link to create content" is added to the failback pull down menu for *Nodetitle*.
+When this module is enabled, the failure option “”Add a link to create content” is added to the failover pull down menu for *Nodetitle*.

 The following items will be inherited from the the parent node and used to prepopulate the new node: